flink-extended/ai-flow/docs/content/architecture/overview.md

 ## Scheduler

-Scheduler: Scheduler is responsible for workflow&job execution and support event-based scheduling.
+Scheduler: Scheduler is responsible for scheduling the workflow.

 The figure below shows the difference between traditional scheduling and event-based scheduling:
 ![scheduler](../images/architecture/scheduler.png)
 With the traditional scheduler, after upstream jobs finished, downstream jobs can run.